msivant/terraform-provider-newrelic/website/docs/guides/cloud_integrations_guide.html.markdown

 Key variables:

+- network components:
+  - `create_vcn`: set to false to reuse existing VCN/subnet created from metrics module.
+  - `function_subnet_id`: subnet OCID for the function to be created in.
+Ignored if create_vcn is true.
 - function application environment variables configuration:
   - `debug_enabled`: Boolean to enable or disable function debug logs.
   - `new_relic_region`: The New Relic region (US or EU).